By Jeff Cohen, CAIA, Director of Capital Markets Integration and Head of Private Investments Initiatives at the Value Reporting Foundation.

-Published in 2021 by the Value Reporting Foundation’s SASB Standards Board, the Climate Risk Technical Bulletin highlights how company disclosure aligned with SASB Standards and the recommendations of the Task Force for Climate-related Financial Disclosures (TCFD) can help investors better understand, measure, and manage their exposure to climate-related risks and opportunities.
+Published in 2021 by the Value Reporting Foundation’s SASB Standards Board, the Climate Risk Technical Bulletin maps financially material climate risks across industries and highlights how company disclosure aligned with SASB Standards and the recommendations of the Task Force for Climate-related Financial Disclosures (TCFD) can help investors better understand, measure, and manage their exposure to climate-related risks and opportunities.

 Honing In On Emissions